 My stories from back in the day all tend to start the same way.
-Something along the lines of “So my friend and I were at this bar…” Cue the hilarity that resulted in a hangover.
+Something along the lines of “So my friend and I were at this bar…” Cue the hilarity that resulted in bad decisions and a hangover.

 So, why is our little voice so ineffective?
 We have that shot glass in our hand and the voice says, “You should not be drinking tequila right now.
 You need to be awake in five hours and you will regret this.”
 Yet, gulp.
 Down the shot goes because it’s going to make the rest of the night that much more fun.
 If we know it’s looking out for our best interest why don’t we listen more often?
 Simple.
 It’s too easy to ignore.

 Imagine if our little voice could manifest itself in no uncertain terms — clear and obvious STOP signs that appears right in front of you rather that just rattling around in your head.
 How great would that be?!
 I know for a fact this would be more successful in stopping our foolish choices because I’ve seen it happen.

 So my friend and I were this bar… and while she had made the decision to save herself for marriage (a decision I admired greatly), the alcohol had loosened her up a bit on this particular night.
 We were hanging out with some friends and closed the place down.
 Unwilling to concede that the night was over; we joined an after party at one of our friends’ places.
 I will never forget that night because while I’m in the middle of mingling with friends in the living room, here comes my friend traipsing down the steps laughing her fool head off and ready to go home.
 I didn’t even realize she’d gone upstairs, but she wasn’t out of sight for more than ten minutes.